-We cross-matched our galaxy sample with the local radio source sample\cite{Best2012}, which has been widely used to study the properties, distributions, and evolution of radio galaxies\cite{Heckman2014}.
-This radio source sample was assembled from the SDSS DR7 and the National Radio Astronomy Observatory's Very Large Array Sky Survey (NVSS)\cite{Condon1998}, as well as the Faint Images of the Radio Sky at Twenty Centimeters (FIRST) survey\cite{Becker1995}.
+We cross-matched our galaxy sample with the local radio source sample from \cite{Best2012}, which has been widely used to study the properties, distributions, and evolution of radio galaxies (see e.g. \cite{Heckman2014}).
+This radio source sample was assembled from the SDSS DR7 and the National Radio Astronomy Observatory's Very Large Array Sky Survey (NVSS, \cite{Condon1998}), as well as the Faint Images of the Radio Sky at Twenty Centimeters survey (FIRST, \cite{Becker1995}).
 A total of 5,506 central galaxies are detected at 1.4GHz.
-According to the classification in the literature\cite{Best2012}, 3,797 central galaxies are classified as radio AGNs.
+According to \cite{Best2012} , 3,797 central galaxies are classified as radio AGNs.
 There are two fundamentally different radio AGN classes, `Low-Excitation Radio Galaxies' (LERGs) and `High-Excitation Radio Galaxies' (HERGs).
-About 3\% of radio galaxies are classified as HERGs, and 10\% unclassified.
-HERGs have Eddington ratios between one and ten percent and are usually associated with younger stellar populations, indicating that they are unlikely to be responsible for maintaining the long-term quiescence in their host galaxies.
-In contrast, LERGs exhibit lower Eddington ratios (mostly below 1\%) and tend to reside in more massive galaxies with older stellar population\cite{Best2012}.
-Since our purpose is to investigate the role of the maintenance-mode AGN feedback, which is believed to be capable of maintaining the quiescence of its host galaxy, we consider only quenched LERGs, labeled Q-LERG.
-Almost all of these galaxies are red, and 6 galaxies with blue color ($^{0.1}\rm(g-r)<0.7$) are also excluded.
-There are 3,095 Q-LERGs, and the rest 397,214 galaxies in our sample are labeled non-Q-LERG.
+About 3\% of radio galaxies are classified as HERGs, and 10\% are unclassified.
+HERGs have Eddington ratios between one and ten percent and are usually associated with younger stellar populations, indicating that they are unlikely to be responsible for maintaining long-term quiescence in their host galaxies.
+In contrast, LERGs exhibit lower Eddington ratios (mostly below 1\%) and tend to reside in more massive galaxies with older stellar population (\cite{Best2012}).
+Since our purpose is to investigate the role of the maintenance-mode AGN feedback, which is believed to be capable of maintaining the quiescence of its host galaxy, we consider only quiescent LERG labeled Q-LERG.
+Almost all of these galaxies are red, and 6 galaxies with blue color ($^{0.1}\rm(g-r)<0.7$) are excluded.
+There are 3,095 Q-LERGs, and the remaining 397,214 galaxies in our sample are labeled non-Q-LERGs.
 About 93\% of the Q-LERGs have radio luminosity at 1.4 GHz ($L_{\rm 1.4GHz}$) higher than $10^{23}\rm W~Hz^{-1}$.
 Therefore, the Q-LERG sample is dominated by radio galaxies with powerful radio activity.
 Should radio feedback truly suppresses gas cooling, it must show efficacy in the Q-LERG sample.
 We thus use the Q-LERG sample as a representative sample for RFE-on galaxies.
-The terminologies and samples used in this paper are listed in Extended Data Table~\ref{tab_sample}.
+The terminologies and samples used in this paper are listed in Table~\ref{tab_sample}.